 Numerical Analysis and Scientific Computing

-- As a Galli group member, I am a developer of open source software WEST (Without Empty States) for large scale MBPT calculations, and the main developer for QDET.
+- As a graduate student at UChicago, I am developing tensor network methods and Monte Carlo methods for the committor function, which is the solution of a backward Kolmogorov equation for a rare event and ground state properties of quantum many-body systems.
+I am a developer of open source software WEST (Without Empty States) for large scale MBPT calculations, and the main developer for QDET.
 As an intern student at Flatiron, I participate in the development of open source software TRIQS (Toolbox for Research on Interacting Quantum Systems) for DMFT calculations.